pjoshi-hub/Bayesian_classification_model/README.md

 # <sub><sup>Implementation</sup><sub>

-**Codes and Implementation**
+**.py files**
+ These files contain the python codes to obtain corrected outputs
  - BNN.py:  Bayesian neural network
  - uncertainty.py : code to calculate and correct uncertainty
  - DNN_classification.py: code to train DNN and test
  - Feature_selection_and_PCA_plots.py: code to select gene set from pca
- - Implementation.py: code to implement and generate analysis and results
+ - Implementation.py: code to implement and generate results

- **Ipython notebooks**
- Contain step by step code blocks to obtain corrected outputs
+ **.ipynb files**
 - Feature_selection_and_PCA_plots.ipynb: step by step execution to select gene set
 - Cancer_classification.ipynb: step by step execution to reproduce results for cancer classification reported in the study
 - Cancer_subtype_classifcation: step by step execution to reprodce results for cancer subtype classifcation reported in the study